Madan Kalita

 Madan Kalita (1952 - 2022) was an Indian politician hailing from Nalbari, Assam.
 Kalita was elected as a legislator of the Assam Legislative Assembly from Nalbari Assembly constituency in 2001.

-Kalita was denied as a candidate by the Indian National Congress in 2006, and contested in Assam assembly elections in 2006 and 2011 but lost to opponent candidate.
+Kalita was denied as a candidate by the Indian National Congress in 2006, and unsuccessfully contested the Assam assembly elections in 2006 and 2011.

 Kalita died on 21 January 2022 following a cardiac arrest.